AlexandreBonzom/to-do-list-client/README.md

 - master: Basic React
 - Redux: Using React, React-Readux and Redux packages.
 All the states component used before are replace by Redux store mangement.
 Because it is a fullstack exercise, async actions are used to get all the todos from the back-end part.
-- React-Hook: Using hooks in react to manipulate state.
+- React-Hook: Using hooks in react to manipulate state. (on-going)

 ## Getting Started